graceokunubi/project1/README.md

     - Color
     - Shape
 - What does your visualization tell us?
 What was surprising about it?
 What insights do you want to convey to the viewer of your visualization?

+Tasks
+- Emily X - setting up the axis + scales
+- Emily L - the visualization aspect of graph
+- Grace - Chunk of the paper